 After an intensive few weeks of this project, my kids need a little break.
 So, for a couple of weeks they move into some fun with King Arthur and circle back to The Hero’s Journey.
 Again, we connect it with modern day heroes like Aquaman.
 We discuss the obvious connections, but also the modern spin on this centuries old story.

-It is still rigorous as we are reading passages from Le Morte de Arthur and analyzing the archetypes and looking at how you can see the combining of Ancient Celtic traditions and Christianity in the lore.
+It is still rigorous as we are reading passages from Le Morte de Arthur (that I have slightly modernized) and analyzing the archetypes and looking at how you can see the combining of Ancient Celtic traditions and Christianity in the lore.

 Quarter Four- Drama